-To get access to the best brands for your custom elevator, check out Arrow Lift’s elevator design options.
-We will also provide personal construction coordination, excellent craftsmanship, and flexible design options to ensure your home elevator is top of the line.
-Contact Arrow Lift for more information!
+Ready to move forward with a home elevator?
+To access the best brands for your custom elevator, check out Arrow Lift’s elevator design options.
+We will also provide personal construction coordination, excellent craftsmanship, and flexible design options to ensure your residential elevator is top-of-the-line.
+Contact us for more information!

 3. Wheelchair Lift

-Wheelchair platform lifts are for tight, low-rise spaces where full-size elevators are impractical.
-These lifts are good options for individuals who use wheelchairs or walkers to get around.
-Ultimately, the wheelchair lift can help transport you from different levels of your home.
+Another stair lift alternative is the wheelchair platform lift.
+These lifts are for tight, low-rise spaces where full-size elevators are impractical.
+A wheelchair lift presents an excellent option for individuals who use wheelchairs or walkers to get around.

-While they do require some construction and perhaps some remodeling, the installation process is not as extensive as a home elevator.
-At the same time, they involve more construction than a stair lift.
+While they require some construction and potential remodeling, the installation process is less extensive than a residential elevator.
+However, they do involve more construction than a stair lift.

 Wheelchair Lift Advantages

-- Provides a safe transition for people in wheelchairs and those with limited mobility
+- Wheelchair lifts provide a safe transition for people in wheelchairs and those with limited mobility

-- More affordable and economical than a full-size house elevator
+- They are more affordable and economical than a full-size house elevator

 Wheelchair Lift Disadvantages

-- Is not ideal for transporting from one story to another
+- They are not ideal for transporting from one story to another

 - Not all homes have the space to install a wheelchair lift